ftoner1/Musicultured/README.md

 Removed most recent question from bank \
 Added a question to bank

+## Phase 4: Task 3

+If I could refactor my code I think I would alter the way the quiz functionality works in the GUI.
+In its current form a new window pops up for every new question, but I think a more user-friendly implementation would have one quiz window.
+I think I overused windows in some of my implementations.
+As for the backend aspect of my code, I can't think of any ways it could be refactored for improved efficiency.

 An example of text with **bold** and *italic* fonts.